salvois/ScatterGather/README.md

 The first component performs a *scatter* of the large operation, while each worker perform a *gather*.

-With the `ScatterGatherGateway` provided by this libary, when the worker performs a *gather*, and the `ScatterGatherGateway` notices it was the last part left, it calls a callback function in the context of that worker, and only that worker.
+When a worker performs a *gather*, and the scatter-gather gateway provided by this libary notices it was the last part left, it calls a callback function in the context of that worker, and only that worker.

 ## Comparison with AWS Step Functions